andrewpbray/141-course-materials/labs/08-simple-linear-regression.md

 variable, we can summarize the relationship between these two variables by finding the line that best follows their association.
-Use the following interactive function to select the line that you think does the best job of going through the cloud of points.
+Use the following interactive function to select the line that you think does the best job of going through the cloud of points (*note: you’ll want to run this function in the console, not in your Rmd*).

 ``` r
 plot_ss(x = at_bats, y = runs, data = mlb11)